Get Quote

 About Forester

-As a Senior Sales Manager and former R&D engineer at Puji Machinery, Hugh combines deep technical knowledge with global market experience to provide clients not just a machine, but a complete, profitable printing solution.
+As the founder of HIJ Machinery (Wenzhou) and a former R&D engineer, Forester Xiang combines deep technical knowledge with 20+ years of global market experience.
+Having personally audited 100+ pharmaceutical factories across 30+ countries, he provides clients not just a machine, but a complete, compliant, profitable pharmaceutical packaging solution.

 📦 Material Selection Guide

-The wrong forming material doesn’t just shorten shelf life — it can collapse your FDA or CE registration entirely.
-Here’s how to read the numbers before you commit to a line.
+Choosing the right syringe blister pack materials is not a procurement decision — it’s a regulatory commitment.
+The wrong forming film can collapse your FDA or CE registration entirely.
+Here’s how to read WVTR data, sterilization compatibility, and ICH zone fit before you commit to a line.

-Direct Answer: Syringe blister packs use three dominant material systems — rigid PVC/PVDC laminates (WVTR 4–6 g/m²/day), cold-form Alu-Alu foil (WVTR as low as 0.02 g/m²/day), and Tyvek®/Surlyn® lidding for sterile barrier integrity per ISO 11607.
-Choosing the right combination depends on your API moisture sensitivity, sterilization method (ETO vs. gamma), and target regulatory pathway.
+Direct Answer: Syringe blister pack materials fall into three dominant systems — rigid PVC/PVDC laminates (WVTR 4–6 g/m²/day), cold-form Alu-Alu foil (WVTR as low as 0.02 g/m²/day), and Tyvek®/Surlyn® lidding for sterile barrier integrity per ISO 11607.
+Selecting the right syringe blister pack material combination depends on your API moisture sensitivity, sterilization method (ETO vs. gamma), and target regulatory pathway.

 0.02